pangloss/pacer/README.md

+# Pacer

 Pacer is a JRuby library that enables very expressive graph traversals.

-It currently supports 2 major graph database: "Neo4j":http://neo4j.org and "Dex":http://www.sparsity-technologies.com/dex using the "Tinkerpop":http://tinkerpop.com graphdb stack.
-Plus there's a very convenient in-memory graph called TinkerGraph which is part of "Blueprints":http://blueprints.tinkerpop.com .
+It currently supports 2 major graph database: [Neo4j](http://neo4j.org) and [Dex](http://www.sparsity-technologies.com/dex) using the [Tinkerpop](http://tinkerpop.com) graphdb stack.
+Plus there's a very convenient in-memory graph called TinkerGraph which is part of [Blueprints](http://blueprints.tinkerpop.com).

-Pacer allows you to create, modify and traverse graphs using very fast and memory efficient stream processing thanks to the very cool "Pipes":http://pipes.tinkerpop.com library.
+Pacer allows you to create, modify and traverse graphs using very fast and memory efficient stream processing thanks to the very cool [Pipes](http://pipes.tinkerpop.com) library.
 That also means that almost all processing is done in pure Java, so when it comes the usual Ruby expressiveness vs. speed problem, you can have your cake and eat it too, it's very fast!

-=== Example traversals
+## Example traversals

 Friend recommendation algorithm expressed in basic traversal functions: